 This is when you can pull the beaters out of the mixture and the “peak” of the mixture falls onto its self, it doesn’t stand up.
-Add flavoring.

-Whip the mousse until stiff peaks form.
-A stiff peak is when the mixture holds its shape and peaks stand straight up.
+Stiff peaks are when the mixture holds its shape and peaks stand straight up.
 Make sure not to over whip or it might end up turning into sweet chocolate butter.
 Haha!

 I like to use a spatula to do my last bit of mixing to ensure I don’t over whip.

 I like to add a little fancy to this mousse by using a plastic bag and piping tip.

-Using a make-shift piping bag, pipe this delicious, fluffy chocolate mousse into the serving dish of your choice… or right into your mouth.
+Using a make-shift piping bag, pipe this delicious, airy chocolate mousse into the serving dish of your choice… or right into your mouth.
 I won’t tell. 😉

 All done… with time to spare